openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 """"""""""

-The result produced is an unsigned integer converted from the floating point operand.
+The result produced is an unsigned integer converted from the floating point argument.
 The value is truncated, so it is rounded towards zero.

 '``llvm.experimental.constrained.fptosi``' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^